datarefuge/workflow/coordinator-work.md

+**[NOTE: I am not sure I understand the subtleties of exactly who does what between EDGI and DataRefuge, so if I misstated something, please be lenient.] (khdelphine)**

 While DataRefuge/DataRescue strives to be a distributed effort, there is need for a certain level of coordination to make sure there is no effort duplication between events.
 We are not going to cover all the tasks that Coordinators tackle in this document; instead we will focus on specific tasks that will help all project participants better understand the overall workflow.

 # EDGI Coordinators
-[Add a paragraph on EDGI and links to other relevant documents/sites] EDGI focuses particularly on helping Seeders/Sorters teams get set up.
+[Add a paragraph on EDGI and links to other relevant documents/sites --> Could someone from EDGI please do that?]
+EDGI focuses particularly on helping Seeders/Sorters teams get set up.
 They also provide advanced recommendations and know-how on the harvesting process.

 # DataRefuge Coordinators